Addiction & Recovery

 This performance-based presentation is a blend of Spoken Word poetry, story-telling, and therapeutic insights to give audiences a message of inspiration and connection in their recovery.
 Poems touch on themes of addictions, shame, and ultimately hope of a better tomorrow.
 This presentation can also be extended to allow participants to create their own poetry for healing.

-Sam grew up caught between two cultures as a first generation immigrant to the United States.
-In addition, he grew up amidst 3 generations of addictions (gambling, eating issues, and affairs).
+Sam grew up caught between two cultures as a first generation Chinese immigrant to the United States.
+In addition, he grew up amidst 3 generations of addictions (gambling, eating issues, workaholism, just to name a few).

 In this presentation, he documents the challenges of immigrant experiences such as cultural shame, assimilation to a new country, and how maladaptive coping mechanisms in the form of addictions and compulsive behaviors can pass from one generation to another.
 Yet, Sam's own journey of resiliency can give audiences a new understanding of hope, perseverance, and the resources necessary to end the cycle of negative generational patterns.